Peace Day 2022

 Visit the UN web page for more formation.

 What we can do

-To support this Day on a spiritual level, this year there will be a wide variety of initiatives for silence, meditation and prayer – including the Global Silent Minute which is supporting the annual appeal for a silent minute to be observed at 12.00 noon in every time zone.
+To support this Day on a spiritual level, this year there will be a wide variety of initiatives for silence, meditation and prayer – including the Global Silent Minute.
+Please see this article for more details: https://sydneygoodwill.org.au/peace-through-unity/

 24 Hour Global Meditation vigil